-Betsy Gordon, Ph.D., Professor of Speech Communication begordon@mckendree.edu; (618) 537-6889
+Betsy Gordon, Ph.D., Professor of Speech Communication

+begordon@mckendree.edu; (618) 537-6889

-Richard E. Murphy, Ph.D., Assistant Professor of Public Relations/ Speech Communication
+Richard E. Murphy, Ph.D., Assistant Professor of Public Relations/ Speech Communication remurphy@mckendree.edu; (618) 537-6888

 One of the most widely sought skills in organizations today is the ability to communicate effectively.
 Meeting the communication challenges of organizations requires an understanding of an expanded body of knowledge related to individual behaviors, group behaviors and the organizational context within which these behaviors occur.
 Research reveals mastery of communication skills contributes to successful job performance.
 Students will develop a theoretical base on which to build problem-solving, organizational strategies, listening, rhetorical sensitivity, confidence, and presentational skills.